MG Software.

 Frequently asked questions

 Always use parameterized queries (prepared statements) instead of string concatenation for SQL queries.
-Use an ORM framework that automatically escapes input.
-Validate and sanitize all user input.
-Apply the least-privilege principle to database accounts.
-Use a WAF as an additional protection layer and conduct regular code audits.
+Use an ORM framework that automatically escapes and parameterizes input.
+Validate all user input against an allowlist of expected patterns.
+Apply the least-privilege principle to database accounts so the application can only do what is strictly necessary.
+Use a WAF as an additional protection layer and integrate SAST tooling in your CI/CD pipeline for early detection.

-An ORM provides strong protection by using parameterized queries by default.
-However, most ORMs also allow raw SQL queries for complex cases, and SQL injection can still occur if input is not properly parameterized.
-It is therefore important to remain vigilant about raw query patterns even when using an ORM.
+An ORM provides strong protection by generating parameterized queries by default.
+However, virtually all ORMs also allow raw SQL queries for complex cases, and SQL injection can still occur if input is not properly parameterized in those queries.
+It is therefore important to also use lint rules and SAST scans that flag raw query patterns without parameters, even when using an ORM.

 Related articles